mosaicml/llm-foundry/TUTORIAL.md

 After you're done training, you probably want to convert your Composer checkpoint to HuggingFace/ONNX/FasterTransformer format.
 To do that, check out the [inference README](https://github.com/mosaicml/llm-foundry/blob/main/scripts/inference/README.md).

 # FAQs

+The purpose of this section is probably pretty self-evident.
+You’ve got questions and we’ve (hopefully) got answers.
+Here are some of the more common ones we’ve seen.
+Before filing an issue, please see if your question is addressed in one of these FAQs or in the READMEs.

 ### Common installation issues
 - TODO…